platformio/platformio-docs/ide/vscode.rst

 .. image:: ../_static/ide/vscode/platformio-ide-vscode-welcome.png

-2. Click on "New Project", select a board and create a new PlatformIO Project
+2. Click on "New Project", select a board and create new PlatformIO Project

 .. image:: ../_static/ide/vscode/platformio-ide-vscode-new-project.png